 SBDC staff is available for specialized consulting to help business owners develop an individual plan for your business.
 Staff will help create alternatives to solve business-related marketing problems and offer assistance for effective record keeping, accounting, and inventory control.

-The SBDC offers individualized tutoring in accounting, marketing, and various aspects of management that can help you avoid costly mistakes.
-Special arrangements can be made for SBDC staff to come to businesses to discuss strategies.
+The SBDC offers individualized counseling in accounting, marketing, and various aspects of management that can help you avoid costly mistakes.
+Counseling can take place at the SBDC Center or the business location.
 Seminars and workshops are available to improve business and management skills.
-For more information, contact the SBDC Director or staff at 287-6687 or 287-6688.
+For more information, contact the SBDC at (505) 287-6688.

 Small Wonders Child Care Center